 The challenges facing New Jersey’s infants, young children and families make the charge of the New Jersey Council for Young Children and all of the state’s early childhood stakeholders more critical than ever before.
 It is imperative that our programs and resources are aligned to optimize the quality of early education and care to maximize the benefit for infants, young children and their families.

 New Jersey ranks 11th of the most populated states in the country and is home to 8.8 million residents.
-The 2012 New Jersey Kids Count report show that while the state’s total population continues to slowly rise, up 2% from 2006 to 2010, New Jersey’s child population has seen a slow, but steady decline, with the number of children under age 5 dropping 3% during the same time period.
+The 2012 New Jersey Kids Count report shows that while the state’s total population continues to slowly rise, up 2% from 2006 to 2010, New Jersey’s child population has seen a slow, but steady decline, with the number of children under age five dropping 3% during the same time period.

 Economically, New Jersey’s families are struggling much like the rest of the nation.
-Nearly 33% of all of the state’s children, or 619,000 children 18 and under, live in a low-income household, representing an increase of 14% since 2006.
-The number of children living in a family where no parent has regular, full-time, year-round employment increased to 27% in 2010, up from 25% in 2009.
+Nearly 33% of all of the state’s children, or 619,000 children 18 and under, live in low-income households, representing an increase of 14% since 2006.
+The number of children living in families where no parent has regular, full-time, year-round employment increased to 27% in 2010, up from 25% in 2009.

 Family structure across the state is changing as well.
-According to the National Center for Children in Poverty, there are 465,583 families with 661,768 young children (under age 6).
+According to the National Center for Children in Poverty, there are 465,583 families with 661,768 young children (under age six).
 In 2010, more than 30% of all families were headed by one parent.

 According to the 2011 National KIDS COUNT, children who are identified as African-American, Hispanic, Asian or a combination of two or more races, represented approximately 50% of the nation’s child population, with 14% reported as African-American and 23% reported as Hispanic/Latino.
 The 2012 New Jersey Kids Count report reflects these same trends in the state of New Jersey.
 Among children under the age of 18, there is a strong correlation between family race and ethnicity, and living in poor and low-income families.
-In 2009, the National Center for Children in Poverty reported that 29% of young African-American children and 28% of young Hispanic/Latino children lived in low income families (incomes up to 200% of the federal poverty level) compared to 7% of young Caucasian children.
+In 2009, the National Center for Children in Poverty reported that 29% of young African-American children and 28% of young Hispanic/Latino children lived in low-income families (incomes up to 200% of the federal poverty level) compared to 7% of young Caucasian children.

 Statistics show steady growth in the number of children in immigrant families.
 In 2010, 34% (700,000) of children under the age of 18 in New Jersey lived in a family where at least one member was born in a foreign country.
 Of those children, 35% were living in a low-income household, up 6% since 2006.